 And thus ends the twitter history of Tai Chi Chuan.

-"HEY, TEAPOT, WE THINK YOUR TAI CHI IS NOT GOOD."
+SIFU SIMON: "HEY, TEAPOT, I THINK YOUR TAI CHI IS NO GOOD."

-"DON'T GO ALL MONK LIKE ON ME.
-YOUT TAI CHI IS NO GOOD BECAUSE WE PRACTICE FULL CONTACT CHI GONG FOR 17 HOURS EVERY DAY.
+SIFU SIMON: "DON'T GO ALL MONK LIKE ON ME.
+YOUR TAI CHI IS NO GOOD BECAUSE IN MY STYLE WE PRACTICE FULL CONTACT CHI GONG FOR 17 HOURS EVERY DAY.

-"WE PRACTICE PROJECTING OUR CHI FROM OUR EYEBROWS TO TO STOP NINJAS, MODIFIED FOODS, NUCLEAR MISSILES OR EVEN A RAMPAGING RHINO - IF NECESSARY.
+SIFU SIMON: "WE PRACTICE PROJECTING OUR CHI FROM OUR EYEBROWS TO STOP NINJAS, MODIFIED FOODS, NUCLEAR MISSILES OR EVEN A RAMPAGING RHINO - IF NECESSARY.

-NO, ITS PUSH HANDS.
-ITS NOT ABOUT STRENGTH...
+SIFU SIMON: NO, IT'S PUSH HANDS.
+IT'S NOT ABOUT STRENGTH...

 Sound familiar?
 This eternal debate between the martial and health sides of tai chi no longer really helps students understand or perceive the full range of skills tai chi can offer.
-This narrowing of the agenda to suit the preferences of the teacher has had 3 negative consequences:
+At one point in history, it may have mades sense, as endurance, fighting advantages and the martial spirit would have been the sole reason someone sought out one school over another.
+But this was the era before guns, e-numbers and fake news.
+Nowadays, this narrowing of the agenda to suit the preferences of the teacher has had 3 negative consequences:

 3 REASONS WHY THIS CONVERSATION IS NO LONGER RELEVANT

-Arguing that Tai Chi is predominantly a martial art, a mediations technique, a energy transfusion exercise, or a short cut to nirvana says more about the person saying it than the art itself.
+Arguing that Tai Chi is first and foremost a martial art, a mediations technique, an energy transfusion exercise, or a short cut to nirvana says more about the person saying it than the art itself.

 If your school promotes tai chi as a system for learning how to hit people, then I can only hope there is equal emphasis somewhere in the curriculum for healing, for techniques of tension diffusion, for learning to turn away or turn the other cheek because these are the tools we need as 21st century warriors.
 Learning to simply strike back may not always be the most appropriate response.

-So why is this aspect to tai chi so energetically marketed, promoted and ultimately embraced?
+So why is this aspect to tai chi so energetically marketed?
 Well, many argue that this is the way tai chi was meant to be taught.
 This is a debatable point, but even if we accept it, blindly reproducing the traditional practices and power structures of another era and culture without any further explanation is at best short-sighted, at worse, serving the narrow curriculum of schools that are unable to adapt to a changing world and population.

 TRY ASKING IF IT IS RELEVANT?